- 18. Philippine Eagle Centre (Davao)

 Mindanao's largest city is Davao, which showcases the conservation area for the Philippine Eagle, the country's national bird.
 Davao is also home to the colorful Kadayawan Festival, one of the major festivals in the Philippines.

-Some of the top breathtaking tourist spots in Mindanao include the laidback surfing hotspot called Siargao Island, the tropical beaches of Samal Island dubbed the largest resort city, the small but beautiful island of Camiguin that's blessed with white-sand beaches, and the multitude of waterfalls in Iligan.
+Some of the top breathtaking tourist spots in Mindanao and also some of the best places to visit in the Philippines include the laidback surfing hotspot called Siargao Island, the tropical beaches of Samal Island dubbed the largest resort city, the small but beautiful island of Camiguin that's blessed with white sand beaches, and the multitude of waterfalls in Iligan.
+Mindanao is also home to some of the top island hopping in the Philippines.
 As a mountainous region, Mindanao is also home to Mount Apo, the highest mountain in the country and famous for hiking tours.

-The most convenient way to go to the islands of Mindanao is by plane.
+Thanks to the geographical features of the Philippines, the most convenient way to go to the islands of Mindanao is by plane.
 There are regular flights from Manila and select international airports to Davao City's International Airport, Cagayan de Oro's Laguindingan International Airport, Zamboanga's International Airport, and Siargao's Sayak Airport.
+Read our articles on the best cars to rent in the Philippines and the requirements to rent a car in the Philippines for your Mindanao vacation.

 Home to the critically endangered bird species, the Philippine Eagle, the Philippine Eagle Centre is an 8-hectare wildlife breeding center in Davao City that shelters the only captive eagles in the country.
 From massive aviaries to smaller cages for other endemic birds, the world-class park features enclosures and towering aviary duplexes resembling those in Singapore Zoo.